solana-labs/solana/docs/src/proposals/vote_subcommittee.md

    B1 B1 B2 B2
 ```

-Last block of epoch (A1,B1), X, A1 OC confirmed slot X. B1 since
+Last block of epoch (A1,B1), X, A1 optimistically confirmed slot
-it was locked out did not.
-On the next slot, X+1, B1 is now primary.
+X. B1 since it was locked out did not.
+On the next slot, X+1, B1
+is now primary.
 B1 may use votes from A1 on slot X to switch forks.
+The fork form which B1 is switching from must be from an epoch when
+B1 was secondary.

 ### Safety